Efforts to repeal the Affordable Care Act: 115th Congress (2017–2018)

 On July 25, 2017, the United States Senate voted to proceed to debate on the American Health Care Act.
-The Senate voted 50–50, largely along party lines with the Republicans for and the Democrats against proceeding, requiring Vice President Pence to cast the tie-breaking vote.
+The Senate voted 50–50, largely along party lines with the Republicans for and the Democrats against proceeding, requiring Vice President Pence to cast a tie-breaking vote, which was in favor of the AHCA.
 Republican Senators Susan Collins of Maine and Lisa Murkowski of Alaska crossed the aisle to vote against the motion.
+That same day, the Senate held a vote on the Better Care Reconciliation Act.
+That vote failed, 43-57.

 On July 27, 2017, the Health Care Freedom Act, also known as the skinny repeal, was introduced.
-This bill was defeated 49–51, with Republican senators Susan Collins, John McCain, and Lisa Murkowski voting against it along with all the Democrats and independents.
+This bill was defeated, 49–51.
+All Senate Democrats and independents voted against the bill, as did Sen. Collins, Sen. Murkowski, and Sen. John McCain of Arizona.
+All other Senate Republicans voted for the bill.

 On September 13, 2017, an amendment to the American Health Care Act, commonly known as Graham-Cassidy, was submitted.
 The bill was sponsored by Lindsey Graham of South Carolina, with Bill Cassidy of Louisiana as a co-sponsor.
 A spokesman for the Senate Majority Leader Mitch McConnell said that a vote was planned to occur before September 30, which was the deadline to pass bills under budget reconciliation.
 Rand Paul and John McCain indicated that they would vote against the bill.
 Ultimately, McConnell announced on September 26 that the Senate would not vote on the Graham-Cassidy bill.

+On October 12, 2017, President Donald Trump ended by executive order government subsidies paid to health insurance companies to help pay out-of-pocket costs for low-income people.
+The Congressional Budget Office estimated that by 2018 this would result in an approximately 20 percent increase in individual insurance premiums as well as result in fewer people being insured.

+On November 2, 2017, a bill later known as the Tax Cuts and Jobs Act was introduced by Representative Kevin Brady of Texas.
+Included in the bill was the move to change the tax penalty for not having health insurance mandated by the Affordable Care Act to zero.
+Economists said this would lower interest in obtaining health insurance coverage.
+The bill was signed into law on December 22, 2017 by Donald Trump, with the loss of individual mandate taxation being set to take effect January 1, 2019.